History In Progress Uganda is an initiative of artists Andrea Stultiens (NL/UG) and Canon Griffin (UG).

 We offer consultancy and advise on the use of historical photographs.
 We would be happy work with you to produce and curate exhibitions for particular audiences.
 Please send us an email if you are interested in these or related services.
+While we will make every effort to work with you within our means, this unfortunately does not mean that we are always able to simply provide pictures on request.
+Sometimes what is asked for is not yet encountered by us or does not exist.
+Sometimes we just lack the time.

 The history of photography in Uganda started during the second half of the 19th century.
 Initially photographs were exclusively made by explorers, missionaries and, later, the colonial administration.
 Early 20th century locally run photo-studios started to appear, mostly operated by members of the Asian community in Uganda.